 New publication platform

 Issues from 2012-now are online.
 In 2018 we will be transitioning from print/online to just online.
 There are 600 articles from 50 issues on our Publication Platform site.
-If you are interested in getting a print copy, subscribe for 2018 to 2019.
+Subscribe to our e-mailing list to hear about new issues and articles.

 Below are links to older material not found on the Publication Platform.
 This list was posted before the Publication Platform was launched in 2018 so it is older supplemental material.

 You can always contact us at Chem 13 News (email@example.com) if you are looking for something and we are happy to help!

 A green chemistry quiz for St. Patrick’s Day

 - bromothymol blue in a basic solution or a neutral solution

 - BaCl2 salt or CaCl2 salt in fireworks

 - Al2O3, with Cr3+ replacing a few Al3+ in octahedral sites or Be3Al2(SiO3)6, Cr3+ replacing a few Al3+ in octahedral sites

 Taken from March 2007 issue of Chem 13 News.
 As a printable pdf: green chemistry for St. Patrick's Day